ParadigmBI/paraTaskCard/README.md

 ParaTaskCard
 ------------
-This Visual is designed to display filtered data on an Adaptive Card.
-Paradigm BI already has a custom Power BI Visual for Tasks as part of Active Business Intelligence initiative.
-ParaTaskCard is a custom visual that fulfils the same function with some added features and a few constraints.
+This Visual is designed to display filtered data on an Adaptive Card that can be submitted to a target URL.
+Paradigm BI This is part of the Paradigm BI Active Business Intelligence initiative.
+Visit https://blog.paradigmbi.com.au/ to learn more about Adaptivecards and how to use them in Power BI.
+There is also an Adaptive Cards in the AppStore which does not do a submit and is suitable for use as a filter or a single card.